Coupon Reminders – Must-have for Your Marketing Strategy

-- Set 2 predefined reminding messages.
-First will be sent 1 week after sign-up and the second 24h before the expiration date.
+- Set two predefined reminding messages.
+First will be sent one week after sign-up and the second 24h before the expiration date.

-- Set 3 predefined reminders: 2 days after sign-up, 2 weeks after sign-up, and 24h before the expiration date.
+- Set three predefined reminders: two days after sign-up, two weeks after sign-up, and 24h before the expiration date.

 It’s worth testing more than one schema and verifying which works better for your campaigns.

 But it’s not over.
-We already mentioned all the ingredients, but we want to show you how it works when they’re combined.
-With our 20% off campaign and a distribution plan, we’ll present a coupon delivery from the very beginning.
-Let’s start from the first after-sign-up email:
+I already mentioned all the ingredients, but I want to show you how it works when they’re combined.
+With our 20% off campaign and a distribution plan, I will present a coupon delivery from the very beginning.
+Let’s start from the first sign-up email:

-The first reminder - 2 days after signing up:
+The first promo reminder sent 2 days after signing up:

-Finally, the third reminder - sent 24h before the expiration date:
+Finally, the third reminder sent 24h before the promo code expiration date:

-Now you know how the predefined schema works.
-Meanwhile, keep an eye on the customer tracking.
-If a user signs up again and utilizes the coupon, it’s good to have Voucherify because it automatically stops sending reminders.
-You can be sure customers won’t be spammed and reminders are always delivered only when needed.
+Now you know how the predefined coupon reminder schema could work in your use case.
+Meanwhile, you should keep a close eye on the customer behavior.
+If a user uses the coupon, it’s good to have a coupon system in place that will automatically stop sending reminders.
+You can be sure customers won’t be spammed and reminders are delivered only when needed.

-Of course, different campaigns need different strategies.
-As each business and promotion is unique, coupon send out has to fit in.
+Of course, different coupon campaigns need different strategies.
+As each business and promotion is unique, coupon distribution out has to fit in.
 But there are two things to keep in mind above all else:

 - Secondly, the key is timing.
 On the one hand, exposed expiration dates create a sense of urgency and cut hesitation, on the other hand, CRM and BI tools allow you to capture a perfect moment for a coupon reminder.

 Coupon software like Voucherify provides coupon automation and responds to customer activity in no time.
 Thanks to that, you can build genuinely personalized and efficient coupon campaigns.